 \section{Total mass reconstruction from $\kappa\text{-maps}$}

-Just like in \cite{meneghetti2014}, in this work we will not consider any systematic effect, such as the accuracy of galaxy shape measurements or photometric redshifts, that may affect lensing analyses.
+Just as in \cite{meneghetti2014}, in this work we do not consider any systematic effect, such as the accuracy of galaxy shape measurements or photometric redshifts, that may affect lensing analyses.
 Those effects can introduce additional uncertainties that require separate investigations \citep{Bah__2012, giocoli2023}.
-We will restrict our work to the effects that arise from the reconstruction of three-dimensional quantities from projected data.
+We restrict our work to the effects that arise from the reconstruction of three-dimensional quantities from projected data.